 Although I wish that I could recreate each and every dish from that meal and bring it back home, unfortunately our lack of access to those amazing local ingredients makes it tough.
 I did, however, feel confident that I could master that Macadamia Nut Hummus and make it part of our regular rotation, even back in rainy Oregon.

 This hummus tastes very similar to traditional Greek hummus, but it’s got just a hint of a little something extra.
 It’s still got the zesty garlic, bright lemon juice, and the creamy chickpeas.
 But, the macadamia nuts give it an extra depth of flavor and a slightly sweet taste.
 For photography purposes, I sprinkled a bit of chopped up macadamia nuts on top of the hummus, but if you’d prefer your hummus creamy (as I do), I would just leave them off – You’ll still have plenty of that rich, nutty flavor in there.

-I promise, if you fix a Mai Tai, pull up some ukelele music on Spotify, and crank the heat up to 78 degrees, you’ll be close to feeling like you’re on Hawaii Island even in the dead of winter.
+I promise, if you fix a Mai Tai, pull up some ukelele music on Spotify, and crank the heat up to 78 degrees, you’ll be close to feeling like you’re in Hawaii even in the dead of winter.
 It’s definitely worth a try… Or, at least this Macadamia Nut Hummus is.